 - A list of all of the issues of the journal Teaching and Learning Together in Higher Education, which focuses on student and faculty/staff partnership, and paragraph-long descriptions of each issue.

 Pedagogical Partnership as Professional Development for Student Partners

 - Infographic representing professional development outcomes for student partners

-- Cook-Sather, A., Cott, M., Seay, K., & Stewart, K. (forthcoming).
+- Cook-Sather, A., Cott, M., Seay, K., & Stewart, K. (in press).
 Pedagogical Partnership as Professional Development for Students.
 The Bloomsbury International Handbook of Student Voice in Higher Education.